Hello! I’m Dizzee a Little Penguin

-Little Penguins can swim at about 16km/h and dive up to 40m deep.
-Their keeled sternum and wedged shaped tail, combined with their feet, acts as a rudder when they dive.
-Their dense waterproof plumage is dark on the upper parts and white on the underbelly giving them dual camouflage from above and below, whilst in the water.
+Little penguins can swim at about 6km/h and dive up to 40m deep.
+Their keeled sternum and wedged shaped tail, combined with their feet, act as a rudder when they dive.
+Their dense waterproof plumage is dark on the upper parts and white on the underbelly, giving them dual camouflage from above and below whilst in the water.
 They eat pilchards, sardines, crustaceans and squid, consuming about 10% of their body weight every three days.

-The National Zoo and Aquarium is home to 10 Little Penguins.
-The Zoo is part of a regional breeding program for Little Penguins.
+The National Zoo and Aquarium is home to 12 little penguins, most are named after famous rappers!
+They are part of a regional breeding program for the species.

 Little Penguin facts